PixelsCamp/talks/talk-UnbabelArchitecture2.0_Miguel_Filipe.md

 -----------

 When I joined Unbabel in March 2019.
 It's core system, the translation pipeline was at cross-roads of trying to refactor and re-architect a beautiful Monolyth into Microservices.
 It was an evolving codebase whose first commit was made by the current CEO in 2013.
 It is safe to say it has its fair share of shortcomings and failings. =)
-In this talk I'll tell a story on how we leapfrogged our old v1.0 architecture (and what where its problems) and built a much simpler, easier to maintain and operate system.
+In this talk I'll tell a story on how we leapfrogged our old v1.0 architecture (and what were its problems) and built a much simpler, easier to maintain and operate system.
 Also, be warned, unsurprisingly, the solution isn't a micro-service based architecture. :-)

 To provide a bit more detail and "juice": Complexity is our enemy.
 Architectures with complex tightly-coupled distributed systems have complex failure scenarios and are by definition hard to debug and operate.
 If you had a problematic monolith and break it into 10 pieces, it is probable that you got yourself 100 problems now.